tevon4613/ffxi/whm-guide.md

 * 1x [Vile Elixir +1](https://www.bg-wiki.com/ffxi/Vile_Elixir_+1), for emergencies
 * 1x [Reraiser](https://www.bg-wiki.com/ffxi/Reraiser), for when the sixth Odin appears during a Dynamis Wave 3 boss

+Food is usually optional, but there are a few notable options:

+* [Rolanberry Daifuku](https://www.bg-wiki.com/ffxi/Rolan._Daifuku) has 50 Magic Accuracy, and can be purchased for 5000g from any [Curio Vendor Moogle](https://www.bg-wiki.com/ffxi/Curio_Vendor_Moogle).
+The high-quality version is not generally worth making or buying.
+* [Tropical Crepe](https://www.bg-wiki.com/ffxi/Tropical_Crepe) has 90 Magic Accuracy, but must be crafted by a Culinarian.
+* [Miso Ramen](https://www.bg-wiki.com/ffxi/Miso_Ramen) offers 50 Magic Evasion and up to 170 DEF.
+It is also crafted.

 Use SCH as your subjob most of the time:

 * [Light Arts](https://www.bg-wiki.com/ffxi/Light_Arts) gives 10% Fast Cast and recast for healing and enhancing spells